twbs/bootstrap/docs/4.0/components/forms.md

 ## Overview

 Bootstrap's form controls expand on [our Rebooted form styles]({{ site.baseurl }}/docs/{{ site.docs_version }}/content/reboot/#forms) with classes.
 Use these classes to opt into their customized displays for a more consistent rendering across browsers and devices.
-The example form below demonstrates common HTML form elements that receive updated styles from Bootstrap with additional classes.

 Be sure to use an appropriate `type` attribute on all inputs (e.g., `email` for email address or `number` for numerical information) to take advantage of newer input controls like email verification, number selection, and more.

-## Example

 Here's a quick example to demonstrate Bootstrap's form styles.
 Keep reading for documentation on required classes, form layout, and more.